bambuco2/PR17DDEEJVTH/README.md

 ### Frequency of weapons used.<br/>
 ![alt text](https://github.com/bambuco2/PR17DDEEJVTH/blob/master/orozja.png)

 From this graph we can see, that handgun is the most popular weapon when it comes to murders.
 No suprise there, since pretty much anyone can get a handgun in US.
-They are easy to use and also distances you from your victim.
+They are cheap, easy to use and also distances you from your victim.